Christian Ritter: Biography

-Ritter was probably a pupil of Christoph Bernhard in Dresden.
+Ritter, likely a pupil of Christoph Bernhard in Dresden.
 A notice on one of his works described him as Kammerorganist (chamber organist) in Halle in 1666, although this position does not appear in the records until 1672.
 In 1677 he was the Hoforganist (court organist).
 The composer David Pohle was Kapellmeister at Halle during these years.
-Ritter may have left Halle in 1677 as in that year the position of Kammerorganist was filled by Johann Philipp Krieger.
+Ritter may have left Halle in 1677, as the role of Kammerorganist was filled by Johann Philipp Krieger that year.

 Some years later he went to Sweden.
-In 1681 he was mentioned on a record of the Stockholm court, a year later as deputy Kapellmeister.
-Ritter went back to Dresden in 1683 and was Kammerorganist and deputy Kapellmeister under Christoph Bernhard.
-In 1688 he was evidently back in Stockholm as Kapellmeister, remaining there until 1699.
+In 1681, he was mentioned on a record of the Stockholm court, a year later as deputy Kapellmeister.
+Ritter went back to Dresden in 1683, becoming Kammerorganist and deputy Kapellmeister under Christoph Bernhard.
+In 1688, he was evidently back in Stockholm as Kapellmeister, remaining there until 1699.
 According to a detail on a vocal work, Ritter was living in Hamburg in 1704.

-In 1717 he described himself in a letter to Johann Mattheson as "Emeritus, who did his part at the royal, electoral and princely courts for more than 30 years in re musica".
+In 1717, he described himself in a letter to Johann Mattheson as "Emeritus, who did his part at the royal, electoral and princely courts for more than 30 years in re musica".